 If a pool of ARM loans will have amortized by more than 12 monthly payments as of the issue date of the pool, the terms of a negotiated contract will specify whether the loans will be treated as current or seasoned.
 The key determinants are the length of the interest rate adjustment intervals and whether interest rate or payment adjustments will have occurred by the pool’s issue date.

-To sell seasoned mortgages under an MBS execution, lenders must have an MBS commitment that permits delivery of seasoned mortgages.
+To sell seasoned loans under an MBS execution, lenders must have an MBS commitment that permits delivery of seasoned loans.
 For information on pricing and parameters, contact the Capital Markets Pricing and Sales Desk (see E-1-03, List of Contacts).

-Mortgages with different annual rates of interest can be included in the same MBS pool, as long as those rates fall within the minimum and maximum spreads Fannie Mae allows between the mortgage interest rates and the pass-through rate for the MBS pool.
+Loans with different annual rates of interest can be included in the same MBS pool, as long as those rates fall within the minimum and maximum spreads Fannie Mae allows between the loan interest rates and the pass-through rate for the MBS pool.

 Generally, for ARMs that are pooled, the minimum allowable interest rate is the sum of the lowest guaranty fee (after all applicable adjustments have been made, including buyups and buydowns) and the lender’s minimum servicing fee, which must include renewal premiums for lender-purchased mortgage insurance, if applicable.
 The recommended maximum allowable interest rate is 100 basis points (1%) over the minimum allowable interest rate.
 Lenders must comply with the allowable minimum and maximum interest rates for each MBS ARM structure.
 For example, the minimum and maximum interest rates are different for uniform hybrid ARM MBS versus other ARM structures.